andrejcremoznik/circular-slider/README.md

 * No support for Android Firefox due to [PointerEvents](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events#Browser_compatibility).
 Can be worked around by slightly complicating things with Mouse and Touch events.
 * You can not scroll the page down with a swipe if the start point is over the sliders element.
 Could be worked around by adding an overlay over the empty center that would re-enable touch actions.
+* There are major accessibility concerns with the current implementation because there's no way to adjust the values other than dragging over an empty area.
+This could be fixed by making the values on the side adjustable via hidden `<input>` controls accessible to screen readers.
+This is not a small task.
+* The usability of the sliders solely depends on the use.
+You can technically add an unlimited number of them but they wouldn't be usable.
+Especially on mobile devices, the interactive elements get very small real fast.
+I would not use this type of control in a real product but it's a cool test assignment.